day8/re-frame/docs/CodeWalkthrough.md

 ![Example App image](../images/example_app.png)

 To run the code yourself:
- * Install Java 8 or later
+ * Install Java 8 or later  (Java 11 would be a good chgoice)
  * Install leiningen  (http://leiningen.org/#install)

 Then:
   1. `git clone https://github.com/day8/re-frame.git`
   2. `cd re-frame/examples/simple`
   3. `lein do clean, shadow watch client`
-  4. wait a minute and then open <http://localhost:3449/example.html>
+  4. Run "`lein do clean, shadow watch client`"  to compile the app and start up shadow-cljs hot-reloading
+  5. Wait for the compile to finish.
+At a minumum, that might take 15 seconds.
+But it can take more like 60 seconds if you are new to ClojureScript and various caches are empty.
+Eventually you should see `[:client] Build Completed (... stats ...)`
+  6. Open `http://localhost:8280/example.html` to see the app

 So, what's just happened?
 The ClojureScript code under `/src` has been compiled into `javascript` and put into `/resources/public/js/client.js` which is loaded into `/resources/public/example.html` (the HTML you just opened)